ygt/savon/index.md

 end
 {% endhighlight %}

 `Savon::Client.new` accepts a block to be evaluated in the context of the client object.
-Inside this block, you can access all methods from your own class, but local variables won't work.
+Inside this block, you can access local variables and even public methods from your own class, but instance variables won't work.
 For more information on this, I recommend you read about [instance_eval with delegation](http://www.dcmanges.com/blog/ruby-dsls-instance-eval-with-delegation).

 If you don't like this or if it's creating a problem for you, you can use block arguments to specify which objects you would like to receive and Savon will yield those instead of instance evaluating the block.
 The `.new` method accepts 1-3 arguments and yields the following objects: